jamztang/JTGestureBasedTableViewDemo/README.md

 This project is aimed to be a truely flexible solution, but currently it's still in development stage and missing a few features.

+The library now requires iOS 5.0 with ARC, please use -fobjc-arc compiler flag to add support for non-ARC projects.

 Known Issues
 ------------